 FPT_APW_EXT.1 Protection of Administrator Passwords

-Hierarchical to: No other components

-Dependencies: No other components

 FPT_APW_EXT.1.1 The TSF shall store passwords in non-plaintext form.

 FPT_APW_EXT.1.2 The TSF shall prevent the reading of plaintext passwords.

 5.1.4.2 FPT_SKP_EXT Protection of TSF Data

 Components in this family address the requirements for managing and protecting TSF data, such as cryptographic keys.
 This is a new family modelled after the FPT_PTD1 Class.